SeniorDev1207/cryptochicks_app/README.md

 ### Filter queries

 You can filer the query via a second argument.
-You can mutate the query in any way that Moralis.Quey can.
+You can mutate the query in any way that Moralis.Query can.

 *Example:*